Encouraging alumni participation in the life of U of T

 From its inception, the UTAA worked to advance the interests of the University.
 Some early initiatives included: lobbying for increased government support for science and engineering; securing funding for the construction of the Chemistry and Mining buildings; being the leading donor for the construction of Convocation Hall and fundraising to build the Soldiers’ Tower.

 Historically, the Association has sought to encourage participation of alumni in the life of the University through events, governance and membership on alumni boards at both the constituency and the central level.
 In addition, the Association has been involved in government lobbying efforts and awarding scholarships and loans.

 In the 1980’s the UTAA began to market various products and services to alumni in an effort to raise funds for its activities.
 In March 1991, responsibility for this activity was formerly transferred to the Division of University Advancement (DUA), which administers the program and in turn transfers appropriate revenue to the UTAA.

 As the functions of fundraising, alumni relations and communications have become increasingly professionalized they have also been transferred to the DUA.
 The Association has remained committed to the principles of helping to advance the interests of the University as evidenced by its many investments in the University for both infrastructure and awards/scholarships.

-The UTAA operates through a Board of Directors comprised of 13 directors, one of whom is an ex-officio member.
+The UTAA operates through a Board of Directors.
 Its by-laws (pdf) govern the association’s operations and outline the structure of its board, conduct of meetings, role of officers, policies, procedures and other related matters.

 The UTAA is part of a global cooperative network (pdf) of departments, groups, councils and committees that support both the University and the interests of alumni.